Bharath-Ch01/AdoptMe/README.md

 Running WebApp(Adopt-Me) on Local Device

 Clone the Git Repo and Unzip

-Open VS Code or any editor and in the Terminal, Cd to the unzipped folder Run these commands and install the below dependencies( **Make Sure Node.js is installed in the PC** )
+Open VS Code or any editor and in the Terminal, Cd to **FetchProj** in the unzipped folder

+Run these commands and install the below dependencies( **Make Sure Node.js is installed in the PC** )

 **1.npm install**